hsyen23/cmake_quickstart/Lesson 9/README.md

 ```
 find_dependency(myLibrary)
 ```
-Let cmake find the dependencies of myLibrary2.
+Let cmake find myLibrary, the dependency of myLibrary2.

-We use find_package(myLibrary2), therefore it's clear that cmake doesn't know about myLibrary.

 Without this line, there will be compile error obviously.
 # Build